BlackZork/mqmgateway/README.md

   Publishing value 100 to topic test_switch/set will write value 1 to register 2 on slave 1.

-  Unless you provide a custom converter M2MGateway expects register value as UTF-8 string value.
-It is converted to u_int16 and written to modbus register.
+  Unless you provide a custom converter M2MGateway expects register value as UTF-8 string value or json array with register values.
+You must provide exactly the same number of values as registers to write.

 ### The *state* section